ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 do by mistake.
 See "Use exclave_ to return a local value" below.

-Like local variables, inference can determine whether function arguments are `local`.
+Like local variables, inference can determine whether function arguments are local.
 However, note that for arguments of exported functions to be local, the `local_` keyword must appear in their declarations in the corresponding `.mli` file.